ringo/ringojs.org/site/tutorial/introduction.md

 <div class="knowmore">

-See the API [documentation on globals](http://www.ringojs.org/api/master/globals/) for a complete list of global variables and functions provided by RingoJs.
+See the API [documentation on globals](http://www.ringojs.org/api/master/globals/) for a complete list of global variables and functions provided by Ringo.

 </div>